parmsam/forgot/README.md

 from a specified package (that’s already installed).
 You can search on this tibble and return an interactive HTML table if needed.
-There’s also a RStudio Addin included that you can use to search package documentation in a small Shiny app.
+There’s also a RStudio Addin included that you can use to search package documentation in a small Shiny app. `forgot2()` is for more casual use and will return a simple version of the forgot tibble with just the first two columns by default.

 ## Installation